.NET 1.1Exiting Windows and Logging Off Programmatically

 Referencing the ExitWindowsEx API Function

 The .NET framework does not natively provide any means of shutting down the system.
 Instead, you must use a Windows API function for this task.
 The first thing that we need to do is to reference the InteropServices namespace so that we can access the Windows API functions.
-To do this, add a new using statement at the start of the code for the form.
+To do this, add a new using directive at the start of the code for the form.

 using System.Runtime.InteropServices;